 A husband, a son, a father, caretaker to an extended family, star of the local dance club, and a former captain of the football team, Bill’s daddy George Bryan was an engaged man.

 “Noooo.
 He needed a job,” says Bill.
 “His farming forever floundered.
 He opened a cutting-edge welding and machine shop.
 You know ARC welding was new; he learned it in the war then bought surplus WWII equipment.
 He pioneered ARC welding in the state.
 But all those old farmers around didn’t have any need for an ARC welder.
 That business floundered, too.
 He needed a job.
 He wanted to stay near home and family and he had the war honed engineering skills to define and build the peat mining operation.”

-Even as his business failed, George Bryan’s kept occupied as chair of the local school board, charged with building a new high school.
+Even as his business failed, George Bryan was kept occupied as chair of the local school board, charged with building a new high school.
 He hired a renowned Charleston architecture firm to design it.
 The firm was headed by C.T.
 Cummings, George’s old college friend.
-They rekindled friendship and planned a weekend on C.T.’s hunting land.
+They rekindled their friendship and planned a weekend on C.T.’s hunting land.
 Urbane gentlemen of the time enjoyed the luxury of having land in the country.
 C.T. had five square miles of brackish marsh and coastal swamp on the Ashepoo River.
 C.T. knew he had peatlands and liked the idea of stimulating a new industry in the state.
 There were grants to be had and investors who’d love to join in.
 CT and George hatched a plan for mining peat to be bagged and sold under their own brand, Ti Ti Peat Humus of South Carolina.

 From his office in Charleston, C.T. made contacts, raised capital, and marketed the peat.
 He brought down high profile state leaders for hunting weekends: people like Robert Poole, the Clemson President man who established Death Valley football stadium.